elieserme/hackintosh/README.md

 **Do not use memory with speed beyond 2666MHz** or **XMP Profile** on this motherboard, because it have issues with **USB** and **Audio** on MacOS.

 > **Config Note!**
-**RC6 Render Standby** is missing on this motherboard BIOS when installed a _Intel CPU with F suffix (no iGPU)_.
+**RC6 Render Standby** option is missing on this motherboard BIOS when installed a _Intel CPU with F suffix (no iGPU)_.
 This option need to be **DISABLED** for system stability and avoid kernel panics (like NVMe errors).
 The opencore **forceRenderStandby=0** boot argument does the trick if missing this option on BIOS.

 > **Network Note!**
-The **Intel AT211 Ethernet is disabled** in MacOS, so you need to use the **Intel i219v Ethernet port** when using MacOS.
+The **Intel AT211 Ethernet is DISABLED** in MacOS, so you need to use the **Intel i219v Ethernet port** when using MacOS.
 On Windows both ethernet ports are functional.

 ## BIOS settings for Windows